 - you want to visit Lake Trasimeno.

-The Marche region are also a perfect destination for lovers of outdoor sports activities such as hiking and mountain biking and nature.
+Brands is also a perfect destination for lovers of outdoor sports activities such as hiking and mountain biking and nature.

-I recommend you visit the brands if:
+I recommend visiting brands if:

 - you are a quiet beach lover;